Serotiny: Pyriscence

-The relative importance of serotiny can vary among populations of the same plant species.
+The relative importance of pyriscence can vary among populations of the same plant species.
 For example, North American populations of lodgepole pine (Pinus contorta) can vary from being highly serotinous to having no serotiny at all, opening annually to release seed.
-Different levels of cone serotiny have been linked to variations in the local fire regime: areas that experience more frequent crown-fire tend to have high rates of serotiny, while areas with infrequent crown-fire have low levels of serotiny.
-Additionally, herbivory of lodgepole pines can make fire-mediated serotiny less advantageous in a population.
-Red squirrels (Sciurus vulgaris) and red crossbills (Loxia curvirostra) will eat seeds, and so serotinous cones, which last in the canopy longer, are more likely to be chosen.
+Different levels of cone serotiny have been linked to variations in the local fire regime: areas that experience more frequent crown-fire tend to have high rates of pyriscence, while areas with infrequent crown-fire have low levels.
+Herbivory of lodgepole pines can make pyriscence less advantageous in a population.
+Red squirrels (Sciurus vulgaris) and red crossbills (Loxia curvirostra) eat seeds, and so serotinous cones, which last in the canopy longer, are more likely to be chosen.
 Serotiny occurs less frequently in areas where this seed predation is common.

 Pyriscence can be understood as an adaptation to an environment in which fires are regular and in which post-fire environments offer the best germination and seedling survival rates.
-In Australia, for example, fire-mediated serotiny occurs in areas that not only are prone to regular fires but also possess oligotrophic soils and a seasonally dry climate.
+In Australia, for example, pyriscence occurs in areas that not only are prone to regular fires but also possess oligotrophic soils and a seasonally dry climate.
 This results in intense competition for nutrients and moisture, leading to very low seedling survival rates.
 The passage of fire, however, reduces competition by clearing out undergrowth, and results in an ash bed that temporarily increases soil nutrition; thus the survival rates of post-fire seedlings is greatly increased.
-Furthermore, releasing a large number of seeds at once, rather than gradually, increases the possibility that some of those seeds will escape predation.
+Releasing a large number of seeds at once, rather than gradually, increases the possibility that some of those seeds will escape predation.
 Similar pressures apply in Northern Hemisphere conifer forests, but in this case there is the further issue of allelopathic leaf litter, which suppresses seed germination.
 Fire clears out this litter, eliminating this obstacle to germination.

+Pyriscence can function primarily through two active mechanisms of smoke- or heatshock-induced germination.
+Studies on invasive species success in fire-prone environments have indicated that invasive species of mediterranean environments tend to employ fire-mediated germination.
+Interestingly, in these environments there is a distinction between average invasive herbaceous and ligneous plant life strategies, with ligneous plants highly associated with heat shock based pyriscence and herbaceous plants significantly associated with smoke triggered germination.